joshmaxsilverman/joshmaxsilverman.github.io/_posts/2024-11-17-magiotiles-fiddler.md

 ## Stable attachments

+Two magnatiles snap tightly together when they're perfectly overlapped.

+But if you push them out of this configuration, and slide one tile over the other, you feel attraction to a few other configurations.
+Likewise, if you try to slide them out of these configurations you'll feel resistance.

+This is stability: a configuration is stable if the tiles resist small movements away from it.

+The reason a configuration is stable is that, compared to all its neighboring configurations, the N and S magnet heads are as close together as possible while keeping the Ns and the Ns, and the Ss and the Ss as separated as possible.

+To find alternate configurations, we have to be able to specify them.
+If we keep one tile fixed, and slide the other, then we can specify a configuration by the displacement of its center of mass \v, and its rotation about its center of mass $\theta.$

 The interaction between tiles is the sum of the interactions between the magnets on either tile.

 $$ E = \sum\limits_{i,j\in\\{A\,\ldots,H\\}} \frac{q_iq_j}{d_{ij}} $$

 <br>